frain-dev/convoy-website/content/blog/debug-your-webhooks-with-convoy-cli.md

 ## Stream Client

 The client is used to communicate with the stream server.
 It can be used to register applications, listen to events sent in the past or tail events as they come in.

+> Both the stream server and client are in alpha.

 ## Putting it all together